 When installing the System Audio Component the System Extension is blocked or the install cannot be authorized and fails on macOS 11 (Big Sur).

 Please make sure you are running the latest version of Camtasia.
 From the menu bar, select Camtasia > Check for Updates to install the latest version.
+The latest System Audio Component can be installed from here.
 If the problems continue, try the suggestions below:

 Option 1: Enable the System Extension